Harvard–Yale football rivalry: 1949

-November 22 Yale won, 41–14, at the Stadium.
+On November 22, Yale won, 41–14, at the Stadium.
 The box score noted Charley Yeager scored Yale's 41st point on a pass reception, from the holder.
-(Conversions were worth one point, kicked, ran or passed in that era.)
+(Conversions were worth one point, kicked, run, or passed in that era.)
 Yeager, who stood 5 feet, 5 inches and weighed 145 pounds, was Yale's head football manager.
-Yeager wore a pristine jersey numbered 99 as he scored on a squareout route, flanked right.
+Yeager wore a pristine jersey numbered 99 as he scored on a square-out route, flanked right.

-Life, Time and Saturday Evening Post reported the Walter Mittyesque feat in subsequent issues.
-At the time rumblings were heard that Harvard might cease fielding a football team.
+Life, Time, and Saturday Evening Post reported the Walter Mittyesque feat in subsequent issues.
+At the time, rumblings were heard that Harvard might cease fielding a football team.

 1955

 The November 19 game was won by Yale, 21–7.
-Ted Kennedy, in jersey numbered 88, caught a pass for a touchdown in the third quarter for Harvard's sole touchdown in New Haven on a snowy day before a crowd that included his brother, Senator John F. Kennedy, Connecticut's governor Abe Ribicoff and New York City's mayor Robert F. Wagner, Jr. Denny McGill scored Yale's 20th point on an interception.
-Offensive tackles Phil Tarasovic, the team captain, and William Post Lovejoy, winner of the Mallory Award for the Class of 1956, helped Yale running backs Gene Coker, Al Ward and Denny McGill gain 238 rushing yards on 45 carries.
+Ted Kennedy, in jersey numbered 88, caught a pass for a touchdown in the third quarter for Harvard's sole touchdown in New Haven on a snowy day before a crowd that included his brother, Senator John F. Kennedy, Connecticut's governor Abe Ribicoff, and New York City's mayor Robert F. Wagner, Jr. Denny McGill scored Yale's 20th point on an interception.
+Offensive tackles Phil Tarasovic, the team captain, and William Post Lovejoy, winner of the Mallory Award for the class of 1956, helped Yale running backs Gene Coker, Al Ward, and Denny McGill gain 238 rushing yards on 45 carries.
 Harvard, in turn, was held to 78 rushing yards on 33 carries.

-Charley Yeager was recalled as fondly as he might be by Harvard denizens of its Dillon Field House.
+Charley Yeager was recalled as fondly as he might be by Harvard denizens of the Dillon Field House.
 "Remember Charley Yaeger" was chalked prominently in block letters on the Harvard athletics center during the week leading up to Yale's win.

-Crimson coach Lloyd Jordan, a future member of the College Football Hall of Fame, was replaced by John Yovicsin in the off-season.
+Crimson coach Lloyd Jordan, a future member of the College Football Hall of Fame, was replaced by John Yovicsin in the off season.